forsythetony/Eldertech_Scripts/README.md

 ## The Library

 ### Description
 This is a **Private** repository.
 Only collaborators, which currently only consists of me, can see the content.
 It is used to store online backups and descriptions of scripts written for Eldertech.
 Most, i.e. all, scripts are written in Powershell and are meant to be run on Windows machines running  at least Powershell 2.0.
-You must also have administrative priveleges to run most of these scripts as most of them entail the creation and deletion of files.
+You must also have administrative priveleges to run most of these scripts as a good deal of them entail the creation and deletion of files.

 ### Using the Repo